Upper Elementary Music Games

 Reviewing the videos, one of the things the researcher noticed is that when students were preparing for a concert, there was more off-task behavior - staring into space and not singing, playing with shoelaces, etc. Then when the researcher switched to an active singing game, the engagement level went way up.
 More students were singing, students seemed to be more focused, and more of the class was engaged.

-MOvement in Music
+Movement in Music

 What might this research suggest to us as upper elementary music teachers?